Sports in Phoenix: Hockey

 Originally known as the Phoenix Coyotes upon their arrival, they changed their name to the Arizona Coyotes in 2014.
 The team has advanced beyond the first round of the Stanley Cup Playoffs just once, reaching the third round of the 2012 Stanley Cup playoffs, where they lost to the Los Angeles Kings 4 games to 1.
+They also won the best of 5 qualifying round 3 games to 1 against the Nashville Predators in the 2020 Stanley Cup Playoffs but would go on to lose 4 games to 1 to the Colorado Avalanche in the official first round.

 Baseball

 Phoenix hosts the Arizona Diamondbacks during the regular season, and hosts the 15 major league teams of the Cactus League during spring training.

 Phoenix's Ahwatukee American Little League reached the 2006 Little League World Series as the representative from the U.S. West region.

 Arizona Diamondbacks

 The Arizona Diamondbacks of Major League Baseball (National League West Division) began play as an expansion team in 1998.
 With their arrival in the valley, Phoenix became just the 10th city in the nation to host a major league team in all four major sports.
 The team has played all of its home games in the same downtown park; originally called Bank One Ballpark (or "BOB" for short), in 2005 the stadium's name was changed to Chase Field.
 It is the second highest stadium in the U.S. (after Coors Field in Denver), and is famous for its nationally known swimming pool beyond the outfield fence.
 In 2001, the Diamondbacks defeated the New York Yankees 4 games to 3 in the World Series, becoming the city's first professional sports franchise to win a national championship while located in Arizona.
 The win was also the fastest an expansion team had ever won the World Series, surpassing the old mark of the Florida Marlins of 5 years, set in 1997.